Terry Balsamo

-Terry Philip Balsamo II (born October 8, 1972) is an American guitarist and songwriter who is best known as the former guitarist of the American rock bands Cold and Evanescence.
-Balsamo is noted for his onstage expression of his fondness for Michael Myers of the Halloween film franchise.
+Terry Philip Balsamo II (born October 8, 1972) is an American musician who is best known as the former guitarist of the rock bands Cold and Evanescence.

 Biography

 Early projects and Cold

-After a brief run with the early line-up of Limp Bizkit in 1995, Balsamo joined fellow Jacksonville rockers Scooter Ward, Sam McCandless, Jeremy Marshall and Kelly Hayes of the band Cold in 1999.
+After a brief run with the early lineup of Limp Bizkit in 1995, Balsamo joined fellow Jacksonville rockers Scooter Ward, Sam McCandless, Jeremy Marshall and Kelly Hayes of the band Cold in 1999.

 Balsamo wrote and recorded with Cold for their albums 13 Ways to Bleed on Stage (2000) and Year of the Spider (2003).
 He also appeared alongside Staind in Staind's 2001 MTV Unplugged performance.
 Near the end of his stint with Cold, the band joined Evanescence as an opening act on the 2003 Nintendo Fusion Tour.

 Balsamo briefly re-joined Cold for their early 2009 reunion tour.
 According to a post on Cold's Facebook page on July 8, 2016, Balsamo was returning to the band for the recording of new music.
 However, he had departed the group again by January 2018, when Cold announced a new album with a new lineup.